 Worker Commuting Patterns

-Many residents of the Greater Maple Valley/Cedar River subarea commute to major employment centers the region.
+Many residents of the Greater Maple Valley/Cedar River subarea commute to major employment centers across the region.
 As shown in the map in Appendix A, nearly 70 percent of subarea residents travel to cities like Seattle, Kent, Bellevue, and Renton for work or services.
 This pattern reflects the subarea’s primary role as a residential community rather than an employment hub, and emphasizes the limited number of local job opportunities within the subarea itself.

 Forestry

 Over 83 percent of the subarea, approximately 183,100 square miles, lies within the Forest Production District, which spans nearly the entire eastern portion of the subarea and includes a mix of private and public landowners.
 Many private landowners actively manage their properties for forest resource production, contributing to the local economy through timber harvesting.
-BTG Pactual Timber Investment Group and Weyerhaeuser are the two most prominent private landowners engaged in commercial forestry operations in the subarea.
+BTG Pactual-Timber Investment Group and Weyerhaeuser are the two most prominent private landowners engaged in commercial forestry operations in the subarea.
 Between 2019 and 2025, there were 150 active harvest applications covering over 4,000 acres.

 Industrial Lands/Mineral Resources